PeterCamilleri/CX16/vm/sweet_16.md

 Note:
 * The status is set to point to R0 with carry cleared.

+### MOV - Move Register to Register

+In the Sweet-16, R0 is very often a bottle-neck.
+The move instruction allows data to be moved from one register to another without involving R0.
+Here's how it's done:

+    mov r_1, r_2   ; Move R1 to R2

+#### Macro Problems

+Most readers will have noticed something odd about our example above.
+What's with the weird register names?
+The issue at this time is with the ca65 assembler.
+The _mov_ instruction is implemented with a macro.
+I currently do not know how to convert tokens like R4 to the number 4 so that my macro can emit the correct code.

+The symbols "r_x" all map to the number "x".
+This means that you could just use numbers and skip the symbols, but I do not advise this.
+At some future time, the code will be updated when macros can manipulate Sweet-16 register tokens.
+At that time, code using "r_x" will still work, but code using just "x" will break.

+I spent a lot of time pounding on sand trying to crack this issue.
+For now this is the best I got.

 ### Exit Simulation

 In order to facilitate testing code with the sim65, an op code has been added